tc39/proposal-explicit-resource-management/README.md

 ### Implicit Async Interleaving Points ("implicit `await`")

-The `await using` syntax introduces an implicit async interleaving point (i.e., an implicit `await`) whenever control flow exits an async function body, _Block_, or _Module_ containing a `await using` declaration.
+The `await using` syntax introduces an implicit async interleaving point (i.e., an implicit `await`) whenever control flow exits an async function body, _Block_, or _Module_ containing an `await using` declaration.
 This means that two statements that currently execute in the same microtask, such as:

 ```js